dfsp-spirit/anonsurfer/README.md

 ## About

-These are BASH shell scripts for the anonymization of neuroimaging data that has been created using the FreeSurfer recon-all pipeline.
+These are BASH shell scripts for the anonymization of neuroimaging data that has been created using the FreeSurfer `recon-all` pipeline.
 The goals are to:

 * deface all relevant volume files, so the face of the person cannot be reconstructed from the 3D images
 * drop metadata in various recon-all output files that contains information on the original subject identifier

 The first goal is rather straight-forward and easy to accomplish, the second one is very hard.
-Be sure to read and understand the warning below.
+Be sure to read and understand the warning on the metadata below.

+Also keep in mind that this pipeline does **not** try to remove personal data of the person who created the data (ran the `recon-all` commands).
+The FreeSurfer output files also contain information on the user account and machine name on which the pre-processing was run.
+The username often is a clear name or something from which the full name of the person can be derived.
+If you do not want this information in there, I would recommend to create a separate user account (e.g., named `fsuser`) and have everybody in your group use that when running `recon-all`.

 ## A warning on the metadata